junyanz/iGAN/README.md

 #### User interaction
-* `Coloring Brush`:  right click to select the color; hold left click to paint; scroll the mouse wheel to adjust the width of the brush.
+* `Coloring Brush`:  right click to select a color; hold left click to paint; scroll the mouse wheel to adjust the width of the brush.
 * `Sketching Brush`: hold left click to sketch the shape.
 * `Warping Brush`: We recommend you first use coloring and sketching before the warping brush.
-Right click to select the a square region; hold left click to drag the region; scroll the mouse wheel to adjust the size of the square region.
+Right click to select a square region; hold left click to drag the region; scroll the mouse wheel to adjust the size of the square region.
 * Shortcuts: P for `Play`, F for `Fix`, R for `Restart`; S for `Save`; E for `Edits`; Q for quiting the program.
-* Tooltips:
+* Tooltips: when you move the cursor over a button , the system will display the tooltip of the button.

 ## Command line arguments:
 Type `python iGAN_main.py --help` for a complete list of the arguments.
-Here we discuss some critical arguments:
+Here we discuss some important arguments:
 * `--model_name`: the name of the model (e.g. outdoor_64, shoes_64, etc.)
 * `--model_type`: currently only supports dcgan_theano.
 * `--model_file`: the file that stores the generative model; If not specified, `model_file='./models/%s.%s' % (model_name, model_type)`